Carl Hugo Hahn was born on the 18th October 1818 in Riga, Livonia province in Russia.

 In 1873 his relationship with the Rhenish Missionary society became very strained.
 Hahn had always been a dogmatic Lutheran.
 He had often struggled with the lack of a clear confessional basis of the Rhenish Mission.
-The Rhenish Mission was not church based; it was simply a “missionary agency“ , drawing its missionaries from the Reformed and Lutheran confessions, and therefore it would not commit itself to an exclusive position.
+The Rhenish Mission was not church based.
+It was simply a missionary agency, drawing its missionaries from the Reformed and Lutheran confessions, and therefore it would not commit itself to an exclusive position.
 Hahn wanted the churches which he founded to be Lutheran - which did in fact happen in time!
-However, the straw that broke the camels back for him was when the Rhenish Missionary society wanted to dissolve the Otjimbingwe Mission colony and form the “Missions – Handels – Aktien Gesellschaft“ – essentially a commercial enterprise.
+However, the straw that broke the camels back for him was when the Rhenish Missionary society wanted to dissolve the Otjimbingwe Mission and form the “Missions – Handels – Aktien Gesellschaft“ – envisaging essentially a commercial enterprise.
 That was the end for Hugo Hahn.
-He resigned and returned to the Cape, where he was called to become the pastor of the St. Martin Lutheran congregation in Paarl, until his death in 1884.
+He resigned and returned to the Cape, where he was called to become the pastor of the St. Martin Lutheran congregation in Paarl.
+There he remained until his death in 1884.
 His son, Carl Hugo became his assistant pastor.

-Then he returned to South Africa.
-After a short illness he died in 1894 and was buried in Paarl with his wife.
-The inscription on their grave reads very simply: “Your kingdom come!”
+Following this he returned to South Africa.
+After a short illness he died in 1894 and was buried in Paarl next to his wife.
+The inscription on their grave reads very simply, “Your kingdom come!”

 3. He was a church planter.
 At the heart of his missionary endeavor was the planting and establishing of churches (Lutheran).
 He saw the church as the center of God’s missionary plan.

-4. He was a peacemaker: He displayed remarkable leadership and diplomatic skills in establishing the peace treaties between the warring Herero and Nama’s , both at the “Christmas peace“ of 1842 and at the peace treaty of 1870.
+4. He was a peacemaker.
+He displayed remarkable leadership and diplomatic skills in establishing the peace treaties between the warring Herero and Nama, both at the “Christmas peace“ of 1842 and at the peace treaty of 1870.
 He avoided political favouritism.
 Hahn said: “My task is to preach the Word and not to govern people“.

-7. He was a spiritual father in Christ: He can be rightly named the father of the Herero mission, and he was also instrumental in opening up the gospel to the Ovambo people, for he brought the Finnish missionary society to Ovamboland in 1870.
+7. He was a spiritual father in Christ.
+He can be rightly named the father of the Herero mission.
+He was also instrumental in opening up the gospel to the Ovambo people, for he brought the Finnish missionary society to Ovamboland in 1870.

 Brigitte Haelbich (Reissner), a member of our congregation is a 5th generation descendant of the Haelbich's, blacksmiths/wagon builders, who came out as a part of Carl Hugo Hahn's Mission's Kolonie.
-She became a 'born again' , confessing Christian about 2 years ago.
+She became a born again, confessing Christian under the ministry of our congregation.